lammps/lammps/doc/src/Howto_cac.rst

 In order to obtain good performance running CAC models with multiple resolutions one must invoke the :doc:`fix balance <fix_balance>` command.
-This ensures that your simulation has the capability to dynamically reassign each computing task's burden according to a set of weights.
+This ensures that your simulation has the capability to dynamically reassign each MPI task's burden according to a set of weights.
 The weights in question are provided by the compute :doc:`compute cac/quad/count <compute_cac_quad_count>` through a variable command.
 For specific details of syntax, please see the example input scripts in /examples/USER/CAC of your LAMMPS directory or refer to the